Echo360 (EchoVideo): Active Learning Platform - Access and Manage Your Course Media

 EchoVideo Classes List page - Sample of scheduled classes

-The above image shows a sample Echo360 course and what can be seen on the Classes list page.
+The above image shows a sample EchoVideo course and what can be seen on the Classes list page.
 Classes can be scheduled/Live Stream, pre-recorded, related classes can be placed in a Class Group, and PowerPoints or PDFs can be added to a class.
-All viewing data is gathered by Echo360 and can be viewed through the Analytics tab in your course.
+All viewing data is gathered by EchoVideo and can be viewed through the Analytics tab in your course.

 Class Media Icons/Definitions

 The instructor will always be able to see content on the Class list page and manage the availability of their content for student access.
-Additionally, hovering over a media icon provides the a thumbnail preview and name of your media as its titled in your library, along with a menu of options for managing the media.
-The table below provides a list of the media icons with their descriptions.
+Additionally, hovering over a media icon provides the a thumbnail preview and name of your media as its titled in your library, the media menu provides options for the individual recording or presentation published to a class, see an Overview - Class List Page for Instructors

 Accessing Class Content

 As a reminder, you can control the availability of all class content or specific class content.
-Students (enrolled in your Canvas course) have access to all content in a Class/Lesson (videos, interactive media, and presentations) by using the Echo360 tab (Canvas left menu) or they can access a specific class linked in a Module.
-NOTE: This an advanced method of sharing lessons with students the content links do break when importing course content, however embedding videos in Canvas do not break when importing to other Canvas courses.
+Students (enrolled in your Canvas course) have access to all content in a Class/Lesson (videos, interactive media, and presentations) by using the EchoVideo tab (Canvas left menu).

-Student Enrollment in a Echo360 course.
-Canvas enrolled students do not mean students are enrolled in the Echo360 section, they are enrolled when they click on the Echo360 tab in Canvas's course menu.
-View our Echo360 Student Guide.
+Student Enrollment in a EchoVideo course.
+Canvas enrolled students do not mean students are enrolled in the EchoVideo section, they are enrolled when they click on the EchoVideo tab in Canvas's course menu.
+View our EchoVideo Student Guide.

 Create a New Class, Group your Classes, and Organize Them

-The Classes page is the home page of the Echo360 course.
+The Classes page is the home page of the EchoVideo course.
 Listing all the classes you have available for your students, if you desire you can edit the availability of your class content.

 Active Learning Tools Foster Student Learning

-In each class, within your Echo360 (EchoVideo) course, you can create an inclusive learning environment, its up to you what you want to utilize in your teaching.
-Echo360's Active Learning Tools allow instructors to access class and student analytics, engage learners, while also reinforcing a students' understanding of material being shared.
+In each class, within your EchoVideo course, you can create an inclusive learning environment, its up to you what you want to utilize in your teaching.
+EchoVideo's Active Learning Tools allow instructors to access class and student analytics, engage learners, while also reinforcing a students' understanding of material being shared.

-When you use an Echo360 course you can gather class and student data, the system provides the capability to export engagement scores to Canvas.
+When you use an EchoVideo course you can gather class and student data, the system provides the capability to export engagement scores to Canvas.
 Instructors can foster student engagement during recorded or Live Stream classes using the provided Classroom Tools (Discussion, Q&A, interactive polls, quizzes, and media slides).
-Explore how to use the Engagement Tools.
+Explore how to use the Classroom Tools and Viewing Analytics.

 Confusion Flags